shashoutaotao/friendly-octo-guide/README.md

 rob no. 198 https://leetcode-cn.com/problems/house-robber/

-- use dynamic programming to planning house-robbing
+- use dynamic programming to plan house-robbing